itinstructor/OregonTrailAdventure/README.md

-# La Aventura del Sendero de Oregon (The Oregon Trail Adventurs)
+# La Aventura del Sendero de Oregon (The Oregon Trail Adventure)

 A practice GitHub project using ChatGPT and shared coding adventure for Intro to Computer Science Fa23.